Above/featured: From Philosophenweg: across the Neckar, over the Altstadt, and up to Königstuhl – 21 May 2016 (HL).

 Before the modernization updates mandated by the European Union to bring the entire transport up to specs, I would ride the funicular’s “old creaky wooden shed on metal wheels”, and I’d look back down the steep slope through fog on a cold wet day and think: what if this thing lost tension and rocketed down the hill in an uncontrolled slide?
 This wood cabin would splinter into a million pieces, and they’d have to scrape the rest of me off those very same pieces.
 Fortunately, I remained in one piece after countless funicular trips, before and after refurbishment.

-For a brief time during weekday mornings, the Bergbahn was a form of transport to reach my place of work for a two-year period.
+For a brief time during weekday mornings, the Bergbahn was a form of transport to reach my place of work over a two-year period.

 In 1919, Friedrich Ebert (1871-1925) was Germany’s first democratically elected head of state and first President of the new Weimar Republic.
 In Old Town on Pfaffengasse is the house where he was born which now serves as museum and memorial to Ebert.
 After World War 2, Wrede-Platz was renamed Friedrich-Ebert-Platz.
 On the north side of the square is the building at Plöck 55 which once housed the university’s natural sciences institute (Institut der Naturwissenschaft) and also served as the living quarters for the university’s chemists Robert Bunsen, Victor Meyer, and Theodor Curtius.
 The square is also home to a farmers’ market three times each week.